coolhackermann/pong_game/README.md

-# logicbombexample
+#pong_game
-this is how a logic bomb works i made this myself and it shows the baic premise of how a logic bomb works
+this is a simple pong recreation